Lemmy: Tributes

-In various media, additional tributes appeared from fellow rock stars such as Rob Halford, Dave Grohl, Ozzy Osbourne, Alice Cooper, Metallica, Scott Ian of Anthrax, and Black Sabbath guitarist Tony Iommi.
+Tributes were paid by fellow rock stars such as Rob Halford, Dave Grohl, Ozzy Osbourne, Alice Cooper, Metallica, Scott Ian of Anthrax, and Black Sabbath guitarist Tony Iommi.

-In 2005, the UK magazine Classic Rock presented Lemmy with its first "Living Legend" award.
+In 2005, the British magazine and website Classic Rock presented Lemmy with its first "Living Legend" award.
 In a 2013 interview with the magazine, Lemmy said he had never expected to make it to 30, but he spoke very pointedly about the future, indicating neither he nor the band was obsessing about the end:

 In February 2016, the Hollywood Vampires performed at the Grammy Award ceremony as a tribute to Lemmy.
-On 11 June, Download Festival paid tribute to Lemmy by renaming the main stage the "Lemmy Stage", and in the slot where Motorhead were due to play, there was a video tribute to Lemmy in which they played his music and his peers talked about him.
+On 11 June, Download Festival paid tribute to Lemmy by renaming the main stage the "Lemmy Stage", and in the slot where Motörhead were due to play, there was a video tribute to Lemmy in which they played his music and his peers talked about him.
 On 17 November, Metallica released a tribute song titled "Murder One", named after Lemmy's frequently used amp.
-The song, from their album Hardwired... to Self-Destruct, depicts Lemmy's rise to fame.
+The song, from their tenth studio album Hardwired... to Self-Destruct, depicts Lemmy's rise to fame.
 On 18 January 2017, Lemmy was inducted into the Hall of Heavy Metal History for being the creator of thrash metal.
 In 2017, the extinct crocodile relative Lemmysuchus was named after Lemmy.
 On 14 November 2016, asteroid 243002 was officially named 243002 Lemmy, complementing asteroid 250840 Motorhead, named after the band in 2014.

-In 2018, Hawkwind recorded a new acoustic version of Lemmy's "The Watcher" (originally recorded on Doremi Fasil Latido, 1972) on the album The Road to Utopia with production, arrangement and additional orchestrations by Mike Batt and a guest appearance from Eric Clapton.
+In 2018, Hawkwind recorded a new acoustic version of Lemmy's "The Watcher" (originally recorded on Doremi Fasol Latido) on the studio album Road to Utopia with production, arrangement and additional orchestrations by Mike Batt and a guest appearance from Eric Clapton.

+On 9 May 2025, a statue of Lemmy by local sculptor Andy Edwards was unveiled on Market Place in Burslem, in the presence of Motörhead guitarist Phil Campbell.
+The statue portrays him with his Rickenbacker 4001 bass, with his head tilted up towards a microphone.
+The statue will contain a small portion of Lemmy's ashes in the plinth.